1byte2bytes/boonchuy.com/_posts/2023-09-10-quick-write-1.md

 ---

 Holly reaches for a box labelled "Elena's Stuff".
 It's quite difficult, standing atop a ladder into the small attic of their family home.
-She struggles with the box, eventaully getting it close.
+She struggles with the box, eventually getting it close.

 *My mother really had a lot of stuff...*